 Ranking at #21 out of the 190 purebred dogs in popularity, the Boston Terrier known as the “American Gentleman” has many pros and cons.
 You should be well aware of all the advantages and disadvantages before adopting this high-spirited dog.

 - One of the most social breeds of dogs.
 They fit perfectly into a house with children and the elderly.
-Their charming personality and bouncy nature make them a great house pet.
+Their charming personality and bouncy nature make them great house pets.

 - They have a quiet and little to no barking temperament in the house.
 They don’t bark or yap at things; they will mostly be very calm in the sense that they won’t be making noise.